prathapaparna/Kubernetes-techcloudifyme/RBAC/rbac-user/readme.md

 aws sts get-caller-identity
 kubectl get pods
 ```
-- if you observe the user can't get the pods
+- if you observe the user can't get the pods, we are getting error, as we have not assigned any role with the user.
+Lets create role and role-binding
 ![image](https://github.com/prathapaparna/Kubernetes-techcloudifyme/assets/99127429/447c8788-a40e-4d43-90de-38eeb7a36930)

 **unset the user and create roles and rolebinding**